 More than 100 years later, a significant part of the world now lives surrounded by a growing abundance of choice.
 At a time when we have achieved more than any other generation, we find real examples everywhere of dissatisfaction with not doing more, having more.
 Our success is bittersweet, and results above all from the fact that we now have more choice than ever before.

 We grew up based on the paradigm that the more choices we have, the more freedom we have… but more recently we have realized that having too many options to choose from produces anxiety and brings difficulties, especially for those who are not trained to do it well.
 Our context amplifies the stress on us… and it’s easy to see those close to us always striving to have the best they can, ending up giving in to the pressure, both social and self-inflicted, sometimes coming across as “unhappy”.

-The choice process can, however, be more conscious and healthy, even today.
-This requires improving our emotional intelligence, especially self-knowledge and self-control, and then with deliberate practice, we will be able to choose better, without the decision-making process bringing us negative consequences.
+However, the process of making choices can be more conscious and healthy, even today.
+This requires improving our emotional intelligence, especially our self-knowledge and self-control, so that with deliberate practice we can make better choices, without the decision-making process bringing us negative consequences.

 The growing awareness that we are making the “right choice” is very important.
 Thinking about and answering the questions Why this?
 Why now?… helps us to really understand the reasons for such a decision.
 It is above all when we are comfortable with the reasons for the choice [and not with the material object that this decision has brought us] that we feel more satisfied and that we feel more at ease with the process.

 It also helps to assume that you can’t go back on your decision.
 This makes the mental process of acceptance easier, since we can’t “take it back” or reverse it.
 When we assume that the decision we are about to make is final, our predisposition to find the best option increases and our satisfaction with it will be greater.